Encrypt Data At Transit

-Data in motion is particularly susceptible to attack.
-It's essential, therefore, to encrypt data during transit so it stays safe.
-You can also protect data in motion network security controls and encrypted network protocols.
+Data at rest is particularly susceptible to attack.
+It is essential, therefore, to encrypt data at rest so it stays safe.
+You can also protect data at rest using key management services and hardened encryption, as well as encrypted network protocols.

 Data transfer to the cloud comprises only part of protecting your assets.
 Don't forget to keep an eye on any physical devices in your data center, such as hard drives and storage servers.
 Make sure you account for both in your IT asset management plan.